DaveBackus/Data_Bootcamp_Book/pandas-input.md

 **Exercise.** What kind of object does `df.mean()` produce?

 **Plotting.**  We have a number of plot methods avaialble.
-The most basic is simply `.plot()`, which plots all of the variables against the index.
+The most basic is the `plot()` method, which plots all of the variables against the index.
 Try this and see what it looks like:
 ```python
 df.plot()
 ```